The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 If the entity was loaded and is still tracked by the same

-DbContext, EF Core usually does not need explicit attach/state-setting code.
+DbContext, EF Core usually does not need explicit attach or state-setting code.

 Performance Considerations